joaoc-dev/blueledger/README.md

 - 📝 Form handling by React Hook Form
 - ✅ Schema Validations by Zod
 - 🌱 Type-safe environment variables by T3 Env
+- 📝 Logging with next-axiom and Axiom
+- 🐗 Product analytics powered by PostHog
+- 🔍 Local error detection and debugging by Sentry Spotlight
+- 🛰️ Performance monitoring and error tracking by Sentry
 - 🧹 Code Linting with ESLint (Antfu configuration)
 - 🛡️ Strict Typescript configuration
 - ✂️ Declutter of unused files and dependencies by Knip
 - 🤖 Automated dependency updates by Dependabot
 - 🚀 Automated versioning and changelog generation by semantic-release
 - 🐰 AI Code Reviews by CodeRabbit
-- 🛰️ Performance monitoring and error tracking by Sentry

 ## ai-service